boltops-tools/ufo/docs/_docs/ufo-current.md

 ## UFO_ENV_EXTRA

-The UFO_ENV_EXTRA env variable allows you create multiple same services.
+The UFO_ENV_EXTRA env variable allows you create multiple environments with of the same services quickly.
 More info about is is detailed at [ufo-env-extra]({% link _docs/ufo-env-extra.md %}).
 You can also set a current UFO_ENV_EXTRA with the `--env-extra` option.

     ufo current --env-extra 1